HaoyangLee/5001Kaggle/README.md

 # 5001Kaggle
-There are two .py file: kaggle.py (use GradientBoostingRegressor) and NN.py (use Neural Network).
+There are three .py file: GBDT.py (use GradientBoostingRegressor), lgb.py (use lightgbm) and NN.py (use Neural Network).
+The GBDT.py get the best result.

 1. Programming languages: Python 3.6.1